 The most common applications include street lamp reflectors, pump housings, fluorescent lamp bases, monofilaments, filter media, and packaging components.
 Mixing alloys with PBT can improve the scope of industrial applications by a large margin.

 PBT alloys can produce small off-rode file tanks, tractor hoods, panels, power tool housings, and conveyer chain components with the added dimension of greater toughness.

 Consumer products have certain conditions for smooth applications.
-Conditions like high durability, high-temperature resistance, and electrical stresses are a must for any material.
+Conditions like high durability, high-temperature resistance, and electrical stresses are necessary for any material.

-PBT blend with polyester allows strength and rigidness in such parts, which are likely to be rough contact like closure and kick panels, lids, covers, seatbacks, and bottoms.
+PBT blend with polyester allows strength and rigidness in such parts, likely rough contact like closure and kick panels, lids, covers, seatbacks, and bottoms.

-All the PBT grades and variations are mainly processed in injection molding at having a temperature ranging from 230° to 270° C.
+All the PBT grades and variations are mainly processed in injection molding at 230° to 270° C.

 250-275°F – 2-4 hours